-The student attends courses organized through modules during the II. and the III. semester while the IV. semester is dedicated to writing the graduation thesis and, if required, practical teaching classes.
+The courses organized through modules are attended by the student during the II. and the III. semester while the IV. semester is dedicated to writing the graduation thesis and, if required, practical teaching classes.
 (See Table in Appendix).

 The modules consist of compulsory and optional part and each module enabled the student to acquire a minimum of 30 ECTS credits.
 All modules offer 3 obligatory and several elective courses.